Student Success Center

 Video Captioning for Accessibility

 General Social Media Accessibility Tips

-Make your contact information available on your social media account page.
+- Make your contact information available on your social media account page.
 List a primary phone number and email address where a user can reach you or your division with questions, or provide a link to the college website that lists the appropriate contact information.

-Add captions to photos to ensure that individuals will understand what is going on in the picture.
+- Add captions to photos to ensure that individuals will understand what is going on in the picture.
 The captions do not need to be very long, but they should describe what the scene is, and how elements of the image appear and provide context for the image.